fangoodlike321/Raspberry-arduino-lora-sx127x-/README.md

 # Code Examples
 test.py
-|this code file contain sending and recieving messages between adrinouo .
+|this code file contain sending and recieving messages between adrinouo.

 other very good codes can dowload from Github just by searching|
 # Eorror you may get:
-1:no module named "SPI":
+1:no module named "SPI":\n
-make sure you Open the SPI (sudo raspi-config   ---> interface *** ---->open the SPI ) 2:asseration error: make sure you had connected the Raspberry right!!!!!!!!!!!!!
+make sure you Open the SPI (sudo raspi-config   ---> interface *** ---->open the SPI )\n 2:asseration error:\n make sure you had connected the Raspberry right!!!!!!!!!!!!!\n
 # References: